elixir-geolix/geolix/README.md

 ### Loading Errors

-Errors occurring during database load are sent to `Logger` with level `:error`.
-They contain an atom with the specific error (like `:enoent`) and, in some cases, are more readable error message.

-The errors are defined by the adapter.
+If the configuration is erroneous a message will be sent to `Logger` with the level `:error`.
+Any other error during the load process is expected to be defined and logged by the adapter itself.

 ### State Retrieval